QuentindiMeo/tek-pool-challenge/README.md

 ## Exercises

 The 30 exercises are located in `/exercises/`, ready to code with (fake) headers and expectations are listed as comments.
 The exercises are to be completed with most library functions prohibited; specification are listed above each prototype.
+Needed includes are already in the headers.
 You may notice that the exercises are not all equal in difficulty, so you may want to practice them individually before attempting a full run.

 ---